 Mark Paskanik, AIA

-Mark Paskanik, AIA, is a Fellow, talented lab planner and licensed architect in North Carolina.
+Mark Paskanik, AIA, is a Fellow, talented lab planner and licensed architect.
 With a focus on the lab ecosystem, Mark strives to make each lab successful through a wholistic approach of examining the support system of the lab beyond its walls while understanding industry best practices to attract the best and brightest employees.
 He has over 20 years of experience programming, planning and designing research facilities worldwide, and in that time, he has planned over 20 million square feet of laboratory projects ranging from wet lab to dry lab with specialties in BSL, GMP and vivaria.